Accessibility Statement for St Cecilia’s Hall

 What we’re doing to improve accessibility

-While we are in the process of resolving these accessibility issues, or where we are unable, we will ensure reasonable adjustments are in place to make sure no user is disadvantaged.
+While we are in the process of resolving these accessibility issues we will ensure reasonable adjustments are in place to make sure no user is disadvantaged.
 As changes are made, we will continue to review accessibility and retest the accessibility of this website.

 Preparation of this accessibility statement